Home Reporting - Australia Australia: ODC Report - Breakdown Report

 Resin Tab

 Lists every activity that feeds into the Cannabis Resin Stock tab.
-Includes resin production from cannabis flower, resin purchases, resin used in manufacturing, and resin destroyed.
+Includes resin production from your own cultivation (split into flower heads and other plant parts, matching the two source columns on the main report), resin purchases, resin used in manufacturing, and resin destroyed.
+The Endtype Classification tab shows which side of the flower heads vs other plant parts split each endtype falls on.

 Manufacturing Tab